ccao-data/data-architecture/dbt/models/shared_columns.md

 {% docs shared_column_char_in_ground_pool %}
 This is a TRUE / FALSE indicator where residential valuations is attempting to identify pools.
 These are coded by class of 297 and a user1 value of 13.
-Because it is in ongoing development, it is not currently used for modeling or in open data
+Because it is in ongoing development; it is not currently used for modeling or in open data.

 {% enddocs %}